 I began with a favourite shunga print by Kitagawa Utamaro.
-As is common in shunga, this piece does not have a title.
-It’s one out of twelve prints featured in the book “Utamakura (poem(s) of the pillow)”, and is perhaps Utamaro’s most sensitive shunga.
-The image portrays a couple in a rather sensual yet explicit scene set in a second-story room of a teahouse.
+As is common in classic shunga, this piece does not have a title.
+It’s one out of twelve prints featured in the book “Utamakura (poem(s) of the pillow)”, and is perhaps Utamaro’s most sensual shunga work.
+The image portrays a couple in a romantic yet explicit scene set in a second-story room of a teahouse.
 She is a meshimorion’na (a maidservant that also works as a prostitute).
 This is written on the folding fan, along with a poem by Ishikawa Masamochi that reads:

 Hashi o shikka to